gravity182/homeserver/Installation.md

         # ---
         # MANDATORY SECTION
         # ---
-        # whether the service is enabled at all
+        # whether the service is enabled
         enabled: true
         # whether the service is exposed publicly through the ingress
+        # requires `ingress` property to be set
         exposed: true
         # service name; controls the names of deployed k8s resources
         name: homepage